grjsmith/dotfiles/README.md

 ```
 .config/lsd/colors.yaml
 ```
-This isn't necessary on WSL Debian for some reason.
+This isn't necessary on WSL Debian or native Debian 12.
 Although the instructions imply it's necessary everywhere.

-#### Windows
+#### Tested on:
-* Tested on Windows 10 and 11 with Debian 11 and 12 running on WSL
+* Windows 10 and 11 with Debian 11 and 12 running on WSL
-* Tested on Linux Mint 22 (Wilma)
+* Linux Mint 22 (Wilma)
-* Tested on Linux Debian 12 (Bookworm)
+* Linux Debian 12 (Bookworm)

 <p align="right">(<a href="#top">back to top</a>)</p>